seanreed1111/sql-recipes/recipes.md

 and you need to find employee in the employee table who have not yet received bonuses.
 Use the MINUS operator as follows to compare three SELECTed columns FROM two tables:
-SELECT employee_id, last_name, first_name FROM employee minus
+SELECT employee_id, last_name, first_name FROM employee MINus
 SELECT employee_id, last_name, first_name FROM employee_bonus
 ;